arty-arty/zkMatch/readme.md

 # Conclusion

 I hope that this working prototype sparks more converstation about verified games.
 And their general - often occuring - bulding blocks.
-Here it is a captcha system, but most of the puzzle games can be expressed in question-answer format.
+Here the demo is a captcha system, but most of the puzzle games can be expressed in question-answer format.
 So, the same smart contract on Sui testnet can "supervise" such games.
 So, there is no more cheating and there are always guaranteed rewards.
 The future of games!